Harran: Early history

+Middle and Late Bronze Age

-Harran grew into a major Mesopotamian cultural, commercial and religious center.
+Over time, Harran grew into a major Mesopotamian cultural, commercial and religious center.
 In addition to its religious importance, Harran was also important due to its strategic placement on an intersection of trade routes.
 Because Harran had an abundance of goods that passed through its region, it often became a target for raids.
 In the 19th century BC, the lands surrounding Harran were occupied by confederations of semi-nomadic tribes.

 In the following century the Amorite king Shamshi-Adad I (r.
 1808–1776 BC) is recorded to have launched an expedition to conquer the region around Harran and secure the trade routes there from hostile forces.
-After the fall of Shamsi-Adad's kingdom in the early 18th century BC, Harran was an independent city-state for a time; archives from Mari from the time of Zimri-Lim (r.
+After the fall of Shamshi-Adad I's kingdom in the early 18th century BC, Harran was an independent city-state for a time; archives from Mari from the time of Zimri-Lim (r.
 1775–1761) record that Harran in his time was ruled by a king named Asdi-Takim.

-Harran was later incorporated into the Mitanni kingdom in the 16th century BC.
+Harran was incorporated into the Mitanni kingdom in the 16th century BC and later conquered from Mitanni by the Assyrian king Adad-nirari I (r.
+1305–1274 BC).

-Assyria and Babylonia